 GEORGIA: Ga.
-Code Ann. § 34-1-7 [enter "34-1-7" in the search bar towards the top left corner of the screen].
+Code Ann. § 34-1-7. [click open Georgia Code; click open Title 34; click open Chapter 1; click open 34-1-7]

 "Any employer whose employee has suffered unlawful violence or a credible threat of violence from any individual, which can reasonably be construed to have been carried out at the employee's workplace," may seek a TRO and an injunction on behalf of the employer prohibiting further unlawful violence or threats "at the employee's workplace or while the employee is acting within the course and scope of employment with the employer."
 The court may grant a TRO if the petitioner demonstrates that "great or irreparable harm shall result to an employee if such an injunction is not granted."
 The law specifies that it does not change the duties of the employer.